 Injuries at work compensation claims are often a delicate issue because the employee usually wishes to remain working for the employer and does not want to damage working relationships.
-This requires a solicitor to proceed with a claim for injuries at work in a way that reduces the risk of damaging confrontations.
+This requires an expert to proceed with a claim for injuries at work in a way that reduces the risk of damaging confrontations.
 However, before a claim for injuries at work can be initiated, it has to be established that an injury has been sustained due to the lack of care of your employer.

 Establishing a Work Injury has been Sustained

 The first issue to be considered when pursuing compensation for an injury sustained in the workplace is whether a work injury has, in fact, been sustained.
 The plaintiff (the person making the claim) must have sustained some form of injury – either physical or psychological – in the course of his or her employment to qualify for work injury compensation.

 Even where an employer has acted negligently – even criminally so – it should be noted that, with regard to the civil law, a potential plaintiff can only claim compensation for a work injury, loss, or damage that he or she has in fact sustained.
 A near miss – other than where it can be proven to have caused, for example, a severe psychological trauma – is not sufficient to justify compensation being awarded.